dawapaljor/sft-report/src/pages/content/0-report.md

 Over the following days, Kwok said, “There were multiple moments when I knew others were threatened and harassed.
 When I reached out to the FBI, likely because I was the one who had well-documented threats prior to the occasion, I was the ‘person of interest’ in the system.
 In other words, the process catered more toward my safety and well-being instead of protecting all protesters on site.
 When asked about actions they could take, the options are limited.
 The FBI could not intervene in the on-site command chain of local law enforcement.
 When I spoke to the police on site, they were not equipped with knowledge of the situation; nor did they understand that this was transnational repression happening before their eyes.
 Some of them were even unaware of the fact that there were two sides and one was intimidating the other.
 The FBI agents wanted to help but struggled to find the mechanisms to do so.

-<h2  id="nov12to14" class="text-4xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">November 12 to 14</h2>
+<h2  id="nov12to14" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">November 12 to 14</h2>

-### Other days leading up to Xi Jinping’s arrival
+*Other days leading up to Xi Jinping’s arrival*

 In the days leading up to Xi Jinping’s arrival in San Francisco on November 14, reports began to emerge that large numbers of CCP supporters were being transported to San Francisco from southern California, New York, and Philadelphia.
 (Later, evidence of groups from Portland, Oregon; Seattle, Washington; and the San Francisco Bay Area itself also emerged.)